boschglobal/vehicle_service_catalog/syntax.md

 The optional `error` element defines an error value to return.
-The `error` element is returned in addition to any `out` elements specified for the method call.
+The `error` element is returned in addition to any `output` elements specified for the method call.

 Please see the `methods` sample code above for an example of how `error` parameter lists are used

 If no `error` element is specified, no specific error code is returned.
-Results may still be returned as an `out` parameter`
+Results may still be returned as an `output` parameter`

 **Note** `error` specifies return values for the method call itself.
 Transport-layer issues arising from interrupted communication,